ThrillStays

 Bali, Indonesia

-Bali remains the world’s surf and yoga capital, with an ecosystem of retreat centers, yoga shalas, and surf schools that is unmatched anywhere.
-The Bukit Peninsula (Uluwatu, Bingin, Padang Padang) offers world-class waves for experienced surfers, while Canggu and Seminyak have beach breaks suitable for beginners and intermediates.
+Bali remains the world’s surf and yoga capital, with an ecosystem of retreat centers, yoga shalas, and surf schools unmatched anywhere.
+The Bukit Peninsula (Uluwatu: 8.812°S, 115.085°E; Bingin; Padang Padang) offers world-class waves for experienced surfers.
+Canggu and Seminyak have beach breaks suited to beginners and intermediates.

 Recommended retreats:

-- The Practice Bali (Canggu): Dedicated yoga space with surfing arranged through local surf schools.
-7-day retreat from 800-1200 USD including accommodation, daily yoga, and 3 surf sessions.
+• The Practice Bali (Canggu): Dedicated yoga shala with surfing arranged through vetted local surf schools.
+7-day retreat from $900–$1,300 USD in 2026, including accommodation, daily yoga, and 3 surf sessions.

-Best season: April through October (dry season, most consistent swells for the south coast) Where to stay: Canggu for beginners, Uluwatu for intermediates and above Getting there: Fly to Ngurah Rai International Airport (DPS)
+Best season: April through October (dry season, most consistent swells for the south coast) Where to stay: Canggu for beginners, Uluwatu for intermediates and above Getting there: Fly to Ngurah Rai International Airport (DPS), 30 minutes from Canggu

 Portugal (Ericeira and Algarve)